houniaodehao/learngit/readme.txt

 this is wangkai test first version,thank you! hahaha... sccessfull...
-Creating a new branch is quick and simple. add merge fenzhi guanli celue
+Creating a new branch is quick and simple. add merge fenzhi management celue